USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_outputs.md

 ### CTM_DEPV_DIAG: CCTM inline deposition diagnostics file
 [Return to Table 3-13](#depv_t)

-This 2-D CCTM file contains the deposition velocity (m/s) for each chemical species calculated for the final time step for the hour.
+This optional 2-D CCTM file contains the deposition velocity (m/s) for each chemical species calculated for the final time step for the hour.
+Which species are included in this file is controled by the DDEP column in the NameList file(s).

 <a id=pt3d></a>
 ### CTM_PT3D_DIAG: CCTM PT3D diagnostics file
 [Return to Table 3-13](#pt3d_t)

-The PT3D diagnostics file records the 3-D point source emissions as a linear average over the output timestep.
+This optional 3-D CCTM file records the 3-D point source emissions for each layer as a linear average over the output timestep.

 <a id=dust></a>
 ### CTM_DUST_EMIS_1